Consumer Complaint Procedure for Children’s Broadcast Advertising

 - Explain the reason or basis for the complaint and, if known, the provision(s) of the Children’s Code that may apply.

-175 Bloor Street East, South Tower, Suite 1801, Toronto, ON M4W 3R8; by fax to: 416-961-7904
+175 Bloor Street East, South Tower, Suite 1801, Toronto, ON M4W 3R8.

 How Consumer Complaints are Received and Handled by ASC and Council

 ASC carefully considers and responds to all written consumer complaints received by it about advertising that

 allegedly does not comply with the Children’s Code.

 Such complaints are reviewed and adjudicated by the Standards Council (Council).
 This independent body made up

-made up of senior industry and public representatives is supported and co-ordinated by, but independent from, ASC.
+of senior industry and public representatives is supported and co-ordinated by, but independent from, ASC.

 The critical factor in determining whether an advertisement should be reviewed by Council is whether an advertisement,

-the Children's Code.
 Ultimately, that question can only be answered by Council in response to one or more bona fide complaints that originate from

 If, upon review, it appears to ASC or Council that a complaint is not a disguised complaint between advertisers or special

 review process, but prior to the release of Council’s decision on the complaint, either ASC or Council concludes that, in reality,

 the complaint is a complaint between advertisers or a special interest group complaint, but not a consumer complaint, the process

+will be discontinued and the complainant notified accordingly.
 In these cases, the complainant will be advised of alternative

 approaches that can be considered by the complainant for registering an advertising-related complaint, such as under ASC’s Advertising